Discover the World of Card Games below

 - French Card Games

 - Indian Card Games – Imperial colonization and rule introduced cards to India.
-Fast-forward a few centuries, and India’s online card game industry is blooming, exceeding the size of even their Chinese counterpart.
+Fast-forward a few centuries, and India’s online card game industry is blooming, exceeding the size of even its Chinese counterpart.

-- Japanese Card Games – Were first brought in through the Portuguese traders and immigrants.
+- Japanese Card Games – These were first brought in through Portuguese traders and immigrants.
 However, the Japanese Sakoku period meant that all contact and interaction with the Western world was cut off.

 - Mexican Card Games – Mexico is hailed as the birthplace of modern Rummy.
 Mexican card games, even today, still use the standard Spanish 40-card deck.